wazuh/wazuh-ansible/README.md

 $ ansible-playbook wazuh-manager.yml -e"@vars.yml"
 ```

-Run the playbbok for an agent:
+Run the playbook for an agent:

 ```